Parapercis dockinsi

-Parapercis dockinsi is a fish species in the sandperch family, Pinguipedidae.
+Parapercis dockinsi is a ray-finned fish species in the sandperch family, Pinguipedidae.
 It is found in the Southeastern Pacific and is believed to be endemic to Juan Fernández Island.
 This species reaches a length of 17.2 cm.

 Etymology

-The fish is named in honor of zoologist Donald M. Dockins (1930-1975), of the Scripps Institution of Oceanography.
+The fish is named in honor of zoologist Donald M. Dockins (1930-1975), diver and specimen collector for Scripps Institution of Oceanography, described as the “intrepid captor of many of the type specimens”.